 Interested in enrolling in a course to improve your capabilities as a product manager?

 Product management, project management, and product strategy is a complicated set of jobs that require a dedicated product team, product leadership, and constant training courses.
-That’s where product management courses and certifications come in.
+That’s where product management courses come in.

 Becoming a great product manager isn’t as easy as some people may have you believe.
 However, with a course like the One Week PM course by PM HQ, you can at least learn as much as there is to learn about the fundamentals of product management.